BBVA/qed/rtd_docs/source/home/quickstart.rst

 Quick start
 ===========

-Pre-requisites:

-- First start QED server.
-For more information check our installation section.

 This section will guide you through QED functionality.

 Mainly, you can **add events** to QED, ask for the proof that an event